Internectio/Locuscraft/README.md

 It *is* possible.

-~~Locuscraft's motto is "Learn.
-Build.
-Share." because this is fundamentally how humans should live.
-Learn, then build something with that knowledge, then share our knowledge and creations to make the world better.
-These actions should be their own reward, but in a capitalist system, it's jacked up.
-We learn and build what's in a select fews' best interests, and we don't share our knowledge or creations unless people pay.
-This leads to road blocks where there shouldn't be any, crime, poverty, ignorance, waste, pollution, stress.
-Just open your mind and ask yourself, "are we really at the pinnacle of human achievement?"
-We're at the tip of the iceberg and the iceberg is melting fast.

-Locuscraft isn't going to fix everything.
-What it will do is give us a voice.
-It will allow us to see what we all really think, what we really know - not as a nation, not as an organization, but as a people, as a globe, as one.
-The internet has no borders.
-Therefore it is the key to our unity.

-By the way, you may be wondering why it's called "Locuscraft".
-This is partially a result of me finding a suitable domain space, but it has a meaning too.
-Locus means a place, a center, a focus.
-To craft is to build.
-Therefore Locuscraft is a single place to bring everyone together and build something together.
-I also wanted it to sound like a game, because Locuscraft is going to be entertaining as hell I promise you.~~

 #Where the Project is at

 Other than tons of planning, outlining, and making this readme, here's what I've done so far: